-Upon completion of this course, students should be able to compare people and things; pronouns after prepositions; reflexives verbs and pronouns; impersonal subject; use of the preterit perfect and imperfect; interrogative pronouns; imperative mood (commands); review and additional use of prepositions “por” and “para”.
+After having done this course, students should be able to compare people and things; pronouns after prepositions; reflexives verbs and pronouns; impersonal subject; use of the preterit perfect and imperfect; interrogative pronouns; imperative mood (commands); review and additional use of prepositions “por” and “para”.
 Introduction to personal infinitive.
 Students will also learn about popular holidays in Brazil and how to accept and decline invitations.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Lessons 8-9)

 This course introduces more advanced topics such as the present, past and future subjunctive.
 Students will learn how to use certain verbs to express doubt and uncertainty, emotions, wishes and hopes.
 Topics will include discussing making travel arrangements and itineraries.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Lessons 10-12)

 This level will introduce more advanced topics: the future tense of indicative, the conditional; reciprocal verbs and pronouns; past participle and passive voice; present and past perfect.
 Review of the subjunctive.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Lessons 13-15)